Pilot Mountain State Park - Pinnacle, NC

 - Grindstone Trail: This is a 3-mile trail and starts at the park office.
 It travels to the campground and then to the summit parking lot at the picnic area.
 It is rated Moderate, is one-way and marked by blue blazes.
 It parallels the Ledge Springs Trail for 0.3 miles and is for hiking only.

-- Ledge Springs Loop: This is a 2-mile loop has yellow blazes and starts at the parking lot overlook and climber registration.
+- Ledge Spring Trail: This is a 2-mile strenuous trail which has yellow blazes and starts at the parking lot overlook and climber registration.
 It loops under the Ledges, a mile long series of cliffs where the Rock Climbing action is located.
-You can access the Mountain Trail midway through.
+You can access the Mountain Trail midway through, once you pass the Grindstone intersection.

 - Mountain Trail: This is a 2.5 mile one-way trail which starts midway through the Ledge Springs Trail and descends 2.5 miles to the Corridor Trail parking lot on Pinnacle Hotel Road.
 This trail is rated Strenuous with significant elevation and rocky terrain.
 Red blazes mark this trail and is for hikers only.
 This trail leads out of the park.